-To learn more about the new Institute of Environmental Sustainability, click here.
+To learn more about the new School of Environmental Sustainability, click here.

 Additional new construction projects include: